 Mission

-To make home and community places of pride, power and belonging, and platforms for resilience and upward mobility for all.
+To make home and community places of pride, power, and belonging, as well as platforms for resilience and upward mobility.

 How We Work